Mitchell L. Doucette, PhD, MS

 Mitchell Doucette

-Mitchell L. Doucette, PhD, MS, is a nationally recognized epidemiologist and research leader whose work sits at the intersection of Epidemiology, Health Economics and Outcomes Researcer, and Business Strategy.
-With over a decade of experience spanning academia and industry, Dr. Doucette leverages real-world evidence and advanced causal inference methodologies to inform clinical, regulatory, and commercial decision-making.
+Mitchell L. Doucette, PhD, MS, is a nationally recognized epidemiologist and research leader whose work sits at the intersection of Epidemiology, Health Economics and Outcomes Research (HEOR), and real-world evidence.
+With over a decade of experience spanning academia and the pharmaceutical industry, Dr. Doucette applies advanced causal inference methodologies to inform clinical, regulatory, and commercial decision-making.

 Dr. Doucette is a two-time recipient of “Best Paper of the Year” awards, has secured over $6.5 million in competitive research funding, and has authored more than 35 peer-reviewed publications.
 He is known for translating complex research into actionable insights, advising both C-suite executives and academic collaborators on evidence generation that drives strategic outcomes.